 - Education records generally include documents related to admissions, enrollment in classes, grades and related academic information.
 These records are filed in the Admissions & Records Office. - The registrar is the college's designated records officer. - Personal education records will be made available for inspection and review during normal business hours to currently and formerly enrolled students, within 45 days following completion and filing of a written request with the records officer. - The college may release certain types of directory information unless you notify the records officer that certain or all information cannot be released without personal consent.
-Directory information may include (1) student name and city of residence, (2) date and place of birth, (3) participation in recognized activities and sports, (4) dates of attendance, (5) degrees and awards received, (6) the most recent previous educational agency or institution attended, and (7) height and weight of members of athletic teams, which may be released only by the appropriate athletic staff member or athletic director.
-Directory information may be released unless you notify the records officer otherwise in writing prior to the first day of instruction of any quarter or Summer Session.
+Directory information may include (1) student name and city of residence, (2) date and place of birth, (3) participation in recognized activities and sports, (4) dates of attendance, (5) degrees and awards received, and (6) the most recent previous educational agency or institution attended, and (7) height and weight of members of athletic teams, which may be released only by the appropriate athletic staff member or athletic director.
+Objection to the release of this information must be made in writing to the Admissions & Records Office prior to the first day of instruction of any quarter or Summer Session.